 Physical Copies: Print versions of Master's Theses and Doctoral Dissertations have the same circulation policies as books: UWM Staff, students, faculty and Special Permit holders may check them out; UWM owned theses and dissertations located in the general collection can be checked out with a valid UWM ID card.

 These titles are available to the general public for viewing and photocopying at the library, or may be requested through another library's interlibrary loan service (check with your library for details).

 External Purchase: A commercial company stores dissertations, through which anyone may purchase a copy to keep.
-See UMI Dissertation Express for more information.
+See ProQuest Dissertation Express for more information.